NexFive-Scripts/nexfive-documentation/NF_DmvSchool/installation.md

 - ESX Framework
 - ox_lib
 - ox_target
-- ox_inventory (optional)

 ## Database

 The script will automatically create the necessary database tables on first run.
-Make sure your database user has the required permissions.

-## Permissions

-Make sure to add the following permissions to your server:
-- `dmv.license` - For players to take the test
-- `dmv.admin` - For administrators to manage the system